The Science of Creativity: Professor Carola Salvi

 Professor Carola Salvi received her Ph.D. in Cognitive Neuroscience from the University of Milano – Bicocca.
 She then went on to complete a postdoctoral research fellowship at Northwestern University in Chicago.
 Professor Salvi is currently a Research Affiliate at the Department of Psychiatry and Behavioral Science at the University of Texas at Austin, as well as a visiting professor at John Cabot University, where she teaches Science of Creativity and Introduction to Neuroscience.

 How did you become passionate about psychology?
-What are your main research interests?

 My passion for psychology began after middle school when I was selected for a secondary school program that focused on psychology, sociology, philosophy, and pedagogy.
 While at school at the University of Milano-Bicocca and Northwestern University my interest grew.
 While I was studying for my doctorate, I focused on the cognitive neuroscience of creativity.
 I worked with traumatic brain injury and stroke patients, and I gained a lot of experience and training in this field.